1d51/mv-mod-loader/README.md

 A user can install mods by adding them inside the `www/mods` folder, independently of whether those mods were designed with this plugin in mind or not.
 For example, if a modder distributes a mod in the form of a folder like `example/www/...`, installing said mod so that it's loaded through the plugin is as simple as drag and dropping the whole thing, so that it looks like `www/mods/example`.

 The plugin can handle working on top of an already modified game, but a clean install is always recommended.
-Once the plugin is installed, there should generally be no need to install mods the usual way, instead of how it's explained here.
+Once the plugin is installed, there should be no need to install mods the usual way, instead of how it's explained here.

 ## Known Issues
 - The plugin doesn't know how to solve ID conflicts.
 Mod authors have to agree on the ID their mods use.